jackalnom/centralcoastcauldrons/README.md

 Follow these steps to get your potion shop up and running:

 1. Fork the Central Coast Cauldrons GitHub repository.
+When forking your repository, name it something unique from centralcoastcauldrons.
 2. Register on [Vercel](https://vercel.com/) and deploy your forked repository as a new Vercel project.
-When forking your repository, name it something unique from centralcoastcauldrons.
 3. Inside Vercel, go to Settings -> Environment Variables to create a new environment variable named `API_KEY`.
 Assign a unique string value to this variable.
 This string acts as a unique identifier for your shop and helps secure your communications.
+4. Visit your newly deployed Vercel project to ensure it's functioning as expected.
+Try navigating to https://<your-project-url>/docs.
+Once there, click the 'Authorize' button in the upper right corner and enter your API_KEY.
+After authorization, try out various endpoints to confirm their functionality.
-4. Navigate to [Consortium of Concotions and Charms](https://potion-exchange.vercel.app/), sign in using your GitHub account, and add your newly created shop to the platform.
+5. Navigate to [Consortium of Concotions and Charms](https://potion-exchange.vercel.app/), sign in using your GitHub account, and add your newly created shop to the platform.
 Be sure to provide the URL of your newly deployed Vercel site and the `API_KEY` you set earlier.
-5. Return to [Consortium of Concotions and Charms](https://potion-exchange.vercel.app/) to monitor the next tick.
+6. Return to [Consortium of Concotions and Charms](https://potion-exchange.vercel.app/) to monitor the next tick.
 Check for changes in your gold balance, potion inventory, and other assets.
 You should see with even this purely static implementation of your API barrels being purchased, potions getting mixed, and selling some potions to customers.

 ## Version 1 - Adding persistance

 The first version of your improved store will simply keep track of how many red potions are available.
 Follow these steps:

 1. Create an account on [Supabase](https://supabase.com/).
 2. We will start with the simplest possible schema: a single row in a single table.
-Create a new project in Supabase, select Table Editor on the left-hand nav, then click the "Create a new table" button.
+Create a new project in Supabase, select the 'Table Editor' on the left-hand navigation menu, and then click the "Create a new table" button.
 Create a table called `global_inventory`.
 This table should have columns named `num_red_potions` (int4), `num_red_ml` (int4), and `gold` (int4) to keep track of your current resources.
 3. Insert an initial row in your database and set `num_red_potions` to 0, `num_red_ml` to 0, and `gold` to 100.
-3. Add your database connection details to your Vercel environment variables.
+3. Add your database connection details to the environment variables in your Vercel project.
 Within your Supabase project settings, go to Database -> Connection String -> URI, copy the connection string, and replace `PASSWORD` with your database password.
 Back in Vercel, add this modified string as a new environment variable named `DB_URI`.

 In your backend repository, establish a connection to your Supabase database using SQLAlchemy, drawing the `DB_URI` from environment variables.
 To do so, create a database.py file in your src folder with the following code:
 ```py